Aravindhyox/personal-notes/Clean formet windows.md

 <li>clean</li>

-<li>Now you can install clean windows 10 or other windows systems. </li>
+<li>Now you can install clean windows 10 or other windows editions. </li>

-<li> it will compleately clean every file include other partitions. so make suare get back up all file before install </li>
+<li> it will completely clear every file include other partitions. so make sure get backup all files before install </li>